romeOz/docker-mongodb/README.md

 You can disable the rotation by using env `SPHINX_ROTATE_BACKUP=false`.

-Also, you can set command-line arguments for `mongodump`:
+Also you can set command-line arguments for `mongodump`:

 ```bash
 docker run -it --rm \